Rini1999/Quora-Question-Similarity-with-MLOps/README.md

 ## Type of Machine Learning Problem
 It is a binary classification problem, for a given pair of questions we need to predict if they are duplicate or not.

+## Solution
+This project aims to develop a model that can accurately classify whether a pair of questions on quora are duplicates or not.
+By doing so, we can enhance the user experience by reducing search time, minimising duplicate questions and providing more value to quora's user base.

+### Step 1 : Load the dataset
+In the first step, we imported the required libraries and modules that are necessary for our project.
+Next, we loaded the dataset that contains the relevant information for our tasks.

+### Step 2 : Data Cleaning and Exploratory Data Analysis

+Handling missing values : There are totally 3 missing values in the dataset.
+We have  huge dataset, so we can afford to drop the missing rows.

+Data Imbalance check : 63% rows belongs to class-0 which is non-duplicate, whereas 37% belongs to class-1 which is duplicate.
+Hence, there is no strict imbalance in the dataset.

+Text Preprocessing : Lowering text, Removing punctuations, Spelling corrections, Contractions, Removing extra spaces.

+### Step 3 : Feature engineering and extraction

+We extracted basic features, length based features, token based features and fuzzy features.